Uncle-Iroh2023/image_displayer/README.md

 # Image Displayer for [Dakboard](http://dakboard.com)
-flask app to show images for our display board
+This simple flask web server allows you to upload images to display and link to Dakboard.

 # Requirements
 Python 3